 Plugs and tunnels are some of the most recognizable, historically significant, and visually striking styles of piercing jewelry.
 Although their generally larger size can require a little bit of work and dedication to accommodate, the investment is sure to pay off for those interested in distinctive and eye-catching results.

 As mentioned above, many plugs and tunnels require gradually stretching your piercing until it is large enough to install larger-gauge jewelry.
-Keep in mind that many piercers recommend you don’t begin stretching a piercing at all until it is already fully healed.
+Keep in mind that many piercers don’t recommend stretching a piercing at all until it is already fully healed.

 Classic plugs are completely smooth cylinders, which can make for easier installation, but are also less secure as you go about your day.
 People who have standard plugs most often use one or two o-rings to secure the jewelry within the piercing.
 Flare plugs are designed to address this problem without o-rings by including a raised ridge along one (single flare) or both (double flared) edges of the jewelry to prevent slipping and shifting.

-PainfulPleasures carries hundreds of different plugs and tunnels for ear gauges or other gauged piercings, at some of the best prices you’ll find online.
-If you’re looking for plugs or tunnels in a specific gauge, browse plugs and tunnels by size or use the gauge filter to find exactly the size you need.
+PainfulPleasures carries hundreds of different plugs and tunnels for stretched ears as well as body jewelry plugs at some of the best prices you’ll find online.
+If you’re looking for stretched ear jewelry in a specific gauge, browse plugs and tunnels by size or use the gauge filter to find exactly the size you need.

-Browse our full selection of plugs to find hundreds of classic, single flare, and double flared styles, as well as flesh-colored plugs and other retainer options.
-You can also filter by material to see plugs made of glass, plastic, silicone, or organic materials like bone or wood.
+Browse our full selection of plugs to find hundreds of classic, single flare, and double flared styles, as well as unique ear gauges like flesh-colored plugs and other retainer options.
+You can also filter by material to see plugs made of glass, plastic, silicone plugs, or organic materials like bone or wood.
 You can even order laser-engraved with your choice of design for a fully customized look.
 We also carry fake plugs for those who want to test the look before they commit to stretching.

-In our tunnel section, you’ll find one of the widest selections of tunnel jewelry around, which you can also filter by material to find glass, acrylic, organic, silicone, and steel tunnel jewelry.
+In our ear tunnel section, you’ll find one of the widest selections of tunnel jewelry around, which you can also filter by material to find glass tunnel gauges, acrylic ear tunnels, organic, silicone, and steel tunnel jewelry.